klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 **Instructions:**

+1. **Create the Guess Service File:**

-1. Create a new file at `src/server/services/guess.service.ts`.
+   Create a new file at `src/server/services/guess.service.ts`.

-2. Implement the following functions:
+2. **Implement the Following Functions:**

-   - `checkGuess`: Compare a guess against the actual word (similar to a validation method in a Spring Boot service)
+   - `checkGuess`: Compare a guess against the actual word (similar to a validation method in a Spring Boot service).
-   - `create`: Create a new guess and save it to the database (akin to a save method in a Spring Boot service)
+   - `create`: Create a new guess and save it to the database (akin to a `save` method in a Spring Boot service).
-   - `findByGameId`: Retrieve all guesses for a specific game (similar to a findAll method with a filter in Spring Boot)
+   - `findByGameId`: Retrieve all guesses for a specific game (similar to a `findAllByGameId` method in Spring Boot).

 **Hints:**

-- The `checkGuess` function should return a string representing the correctness of each letter, similar to how you might implement game logic in a backend service.
+- The `checkGuess` function should return a string representing the correctness of each letter.
-- Use 'C' for correct position, '~' for correct letter in wrong position, and 'X' for incorrect letters, mimicking an enum you might use in Java.
+- Use `'C'` for correct position, `'~'` for correct letter in wrong position, and `'X'` for incorrect letters.
-- Remember to revalidate the game page after creating a new guess.
-This is similar to triggering a refresh in an Angular application after a state change, but handled server-side in Next.js.
+- Remember to revalidate the game page after creating a new guess using `revalidatePath`.

-Here's a starting point for your guess service:
+- Handle errors appropriately, similar to exception handling in a Spring Boot service.

+**Starting Point:**

 ```typescript
 // src/server/services/guess.service.ts